Events & Highlights

 Upcoming Celestial and Eddington Lodge Events

 Quadrantids Meteor Shower - This is an above average shower, with up to 40 meteors per hour at its peak.
-This year the nearly full moon will block out most of the fainter meteors.
-But if you are patient you may still be able to catch a few good ones.
+With a thin crescent moon, this years display could be very good.

 New Moon - This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.